sobpf/ReactiveProgramming/index.md

 At some point the promise will change it's status to fulfilled or rejected and by that time the associated handlers queued up by the promise's *then* method will be called.

-The next example shows a simple implementation of promise:
+The next example shows a simple implementation of a promise:

 ```javascript
 function loadData(){